GWU Law Faculty

 Your GWorld card is your library card and is required to check out books.
-After you get your GWorld card, stop by the Circulation desk to make sure your library record is active.
-Use myALADIN to maintain your preferred email address to ensure that you receive notifications of due dates, overdue notices, available requests, and other library emails.
-Failure to receive notices does not excuse you from paying fines.
+After you get your GWorld card, stop by the Check Out desk to make sure your library record is active.

 Types of Material That Can be Borrowed